 SPIDER provides detailed information on agencies and programs that offer mental health services, caregiver support, educational advocacy, vocational and employment training, mentoring, enrichment programs like leadership development and after school programs and much more.
 To begin using SPIDER, click here: spider.dcfs.illinois.gov.
-To learn more, read the SPIDER brochure in English.
+To learn more, read the SPIDER brochure in English or en español.

 Supporting Emancipated Youth Services Program

 Under certain circumstances, it may be possible for an emancipated youth to return to the care of DCFS.
 To be eligible, the youth must have been in the care of DCFS (have a closed case); be between the ages of 18 and 21; and not currently a ward of the court or have a petition for adjudication of wardship pending on his or her behalf.

 A youth is not eligible to participate in the program if his or her case was closed because he or she achieved permanency through reunification, adoption or private guardianship.

 For more information about the Supporting Emancipated Youth Services program, services provided to youth and other eligibility requirements, call 800-232-3798.